 What is CBD?

-While other plants such as Black Pepper, Rosemary, Echinacea and Cacao also produce Phyto Cannabinoids, only Cannabis produces CBD and THC.
-The two varieties of Cannabis that contain these Phyto Cannabinoids are Hemp and Marijuana.
+CBD (Cannabidiol) and THC (Tetrahydrocannabinol) are the two most abundant Cannabis Phytocannabinoids possessing therapeutic properties.
+The two varieties of Cannabis that contain these Phytocannabinoids are Hemp and Marijuana.
 They differ greatly in their physical distinctions and in their uses.

 2. Marijuana is classified as two strains - Cannabis Sativa and Cannabis Indica.
 Marijuana Sativa has the highest levels of THC (50-60%), but both strains contain significantly more THC than Hemp Sativa.
 The parts of the plant utilized are its leaves and flowers.
 While marijuana also has medical and therapeutic benefits to offer, it has been used chiefly for recreational purposes.
 While at this time marijuana is still federally illegal to grow, produce and possess, it has been fully legalized in many states with additional states approving its medical usage.